Revisiting Step-Size Assumptions in Stochastic Approximation: Main results

 \subsection{General Stochastic Approximation}

 Moment bounds of the form \eqref{e:Pmoment_SA} for general nonlinear SA recursions \eqref{e:SA_recur} with Markovian noise are established in \cite{chedevborkonmey21} for $p=4$ under slightly weaker assumptions as in the present paper.
 In particular, the authors consider a relaxation of the condition \eqref{e:L_is_oW} in (A4) (see \Cref{s:moment} for more details).
 However, this prior work concerns the $\rho \in (1/2,1)$ regime for vanishing step-size algorithms.
-An extension to constant step-size is presented in \cite{laumey23a} where $L_4$ moment bounds on estimation error are also established.
+An extension to constant step-size is presented in \cite{laumey23a} where $L_4$ moment bounds on estimation error are also established in a parameter independent setting.

 Similar arguments as the ones used in these prior works can be used to establish moment bounds in the setting of this paper.
 Under (A4), we obtain bounds of the form \eqref{e:Pmoment_SA} for arbitrary $p$, which in turn imply contributions (ii) and (iii). \begin{theorem} Suppose (A1)--(A4) hold.
 Then, for each $\rho \in (0,1)$, \begin{romannum}